 The Gambia has a net zero target.
 It is currently preparing its long-term strategy.

-The CAT rates NDC targets against what a fair contribution to achieving the Paris Agreement’s long-term temperature goal would be, as well as against what needs to happen within a country’s own borders.
+The CAT rates NDC targets against what a fair contribution to limiting warming to 1.5°C would be, as well as against what needs to happen within a country’s own borders.
 The Gambia will need international support to achieve the required reductions within its borders.

 The Gambia’s NDC target includes a portion that is unconditional, that it will achieve using its own resources.
 We rate that portion against its fair share contribution (which we refer to as its ‘fair share target’).
 The full NDC target will require international support to achieve and we rate that against the level of reductions needed within The Gambia’s border (which we refer to as its ‘internationally supported target’).